ajrobinson0201/LinQuest_Test/README.md

 **Getting Started**

 *Library Installation:*
+* The Docker should install all necessary libraries from the requirements.txt file, but in the case that the use wants to manually install, the following code will install the necessary libraries:
     * pip install psycopg2 spacy torch textblob transformers sqlalchemy pydantic fastapi starlette jinja2 nltk numpy
     * python -m spacy download en_core_web_sm

 *Creating the Database*
 * For users on Visual Studio Code, go to the extensions tab and install the SQLTools and PostgreSQL extensions.